 How are XenServer performance metrics gathered?

-Data for the XenServer performance metrics are collected from a variety of sources including the Xen hypervisor, standard Linux interfaces, such as proc and sysfs, and standard Windows interfaces such as WMI.
+Data for the XenServer performance metrics are collected from a variety of sources including the Xen hypervisor, Dom0, standard Linux interfaces, and standard Windows interfaces such as WMI.

 Does XenCenter display performance metrics in real-time?